 Oshtemo Charter Township is beginning a process to review and update the Village Theme Development Plan.
 This plan outlines a vision for future land use and development within the Township's DDA District (the area surrounding Stadium Drive and 9th Street).
-We need your help to confirm the preferred vision for the district and evaluate the effectiveness of the plan.
+We need your help to confirm the preferred vision for the district and evaluate the effec-